newdoug/mlc/README.txt

   "almost" measures)
 * Ratio of similarity between blocks of plaintext and ciphertext.
 I.e., is there any relationship between (block 1 of PT / block 2 of PT) and (block 1 of CT / block 2 of CT).
 Probably try some different variations on this too.
+* Number of prime divisors
+* Number of divisors
+* Calculate GCD, LCM, etc.
+* Take data mod <num> and recalculate a bunch of features - see if anything better pops up.
+* Sort the data in weird ways and see if anything pops up, possibly also doing something with modulo too
+* Interpreting bytes in different ways:
+** Swapping endianness?
+Of each uint8?
+Of each int8 and leaving sign bit?
+Of each uint16?
+Of each int16 and keeping sign bit?
+Every other byte swap endianness?
+** Floats with different mantissas?
+** Square each byte?
+With mod?
+** Cube?
+** ceil(sqrt(byte))? cube root? ceil(byte * (255-byte))? ceil(sqrt(byte * (255-byte)))?
+*** Floor instead?
+*** Running existing features on these new bytes to see if pattern occurs?
+* Fitting the random data to OEIS sequences like curve fitting/estimation ** Or fitting a subsequence.
+* Encrypting constant data (like all 0x01s or all 0x00s or all 0xFFs or all 0x11s, possibly modulo <something> may be more likely to yield a known sequence.
+* With all the transformations on data and then re-running features on all of these variations, auto-run the feature-selection stuff and alert if something is suspiciously high.
+* Run decryption procedure(s) on the data and re-run features ** With correct algorithm
+** With incorrect algorithm?
+** Correct IV?
+Incorrect IV?
+* Do multiple decryptions with incorrect key possibly equal the correct decryption?
+* W
+* Percent prime?
+* Percent even, percent odd?
+* Euler-phi calculation?

 * Determine common ways that keys are generated: